FairwindsOps/charts/CONTRIBUTING.md

 If you would like to use [helm-docs](https://github.com/norwoodj/helm-docs), it is included in the pre-commit file.
 Just make sure your chart is not in the `.helmdocsignore` file.

+### Stable Criteria

+These are the criteria for a chart to be considered for stable.
+This list is not definitive, but it is intended to provide a guideline.
+As always, the final decision to move is up to the CODEOWNERS.

+* README.md - preferably generated using helm-docs
+* NOTES.txt that provides helpful tips to the end-user
+* CODEOWNERS must be defined, and maintainers must be listed in the chart
+* Resource requests and limits are set with recommendations
+* Must pass CI
+* Must be a Fairwinds product, or a tool that we use on a regular basis

 ### CODEOWNERS

 Please create a github-style CODEOWNERS file in your chart folder and add your name to it.
 This will ensure that you are asked to review PRs that involve your chart.